Sweets/hummingbird/README.md

 To set it as the system shell, create a symbolic link to the binary from `/bin/sh` (`ln -s /usr/bin/dash /bin/sh`).

-Note for advanced users: if your goal in using hummingbird is to use the fastest achievable boot time for your hardware, consider stripping the Linux kernel of unnecessary drivers that don't pertain to your hardware.
+Note for advanced users: if your goal in using hummingbird is to obtain the fastest achievable boot time for your hardware, consider stripping the Linux kernel of unnecessary drivers that don't pertain to your hardware.

 ## Configuration